arneBersch/Zoeglfrex/docs/reference.md

 Fixture 1 + 2 Attribute 2 Set Model 3
 ```
 Every new Fixture's Model is set to None.
-This means that the Fixture is a simple Dimmer.
+This means that the Fixture won't output any DMX data.

-You can also remove the Model from a Fixture, setting the Model Attribute to None/Dimmer again:
+You can also remove the Model from a Fixture, setting the Model Attribute to None again:
 ```
 Fixture 1 Attribute 2 Set -
 ```